Former Sudan spy service men open fire in protest at dismissal terms

 Unverified video footage posted on social media purporting to show the area where the clashes occurred featured sounds of gunfire.

-Reporting by Khalid Abdelaziz, Eltayeb Siddig and Nayera Abdallah Mahmoud, writing by Amina Ismail; editing by Ulf Laessing, John Stonestreet, William Maclean
+Reporting by Khalid Abdelaziz, Eltayeb Siddig and Nayera Abdallah with additional reporting by Denis Dumo in Juba, writing by Amina Ismail; editing by Ulf Laessing and William Maclean/Mark Heinrich